fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

     --catkin-deps roscpp rqt_gui rqt_gui_cpp
 ```

-## Modify package.xml
+## Modify the package content

+### package.xml

-To make the rqt plugin discoverable, for catkin, you must declare the plugin in the `package.xml` by referencing a `plugin.xml`.
+To make the rqt plugin discoverable, for catkin, we must declare the plugin in the `package.xml` by referencing a `plugin.xml`.

 ```xml
   <!-- The export tag contains other, unspecified, tags -->